General Election Information

 For further information on the roles and responsibilities of a UNESC Representative, please take time to read the UNESC Constitution.

-Skills and Experience: The role of UNESC Representative requires an interest in representing Student opinions and needs impartially, candidly, and with integrity, maintaining Student’s best interests and promoting partnership between Students and Staff.
-The UNESC is dedicated to building resilient and authentic student representation and promoting valued Student voice at UNE.
+Skills and Experience: The role of UNESC Representative requires an interest in representing student opinions and needs impartially, candidly, and with integrity, maintaining students’ best interests and promoting partnership between students and staff.
+The UNESC is dedicated to building resilient and authentic student representation and promoting a valued student voice at UNE.

 Conduct of UNESC Representatives: UNESC Representatives are required to abide by the UNESC Constitution, UNE policies and the law at all times.